-The production calculation method has been used in previous years and will not be used from 2020.
+The production calculation method cannot be used from 2020.

 Liable entities that supply electricity to EITE companies can use exemption certificates to reduce their liable electricity for the year under the Renewable Energy Target.
 If a liable entity’s exemption amount is greater than their relevant acquisitions for a particular year, the surplus can be carried forward and used to cover future year’s liability.

-The transfer of an exemption certificate is a matter for negotiation between the EITE company and their liable entity.
+The transfer of an exemption certificate to a liable entity is a matter for negotiation between the EITE company and their liable entity.
 We have no role in this transaction.

 About The Clean Energy Regulator